Wary of falling victim to an online scam? Us too.

 Here at MoneyMagpie, we love researching and writing about the latest trends and ways to earn money money for yourself and your family.

-This can come in many different forms online as people set up new and improved ways of making money off YOU.
+This can come in many different forms, as people set up new and improved ways of making money off YOU.

-To help you avoid such risks, we have compiled some of the most popular tactics that people use to scam people out of money.
+To help you avoid such risks, we’ve flagged some of the most popular tactics that people use to scam people out of money.

-An ‘influencer’ is a person who has a large social media following and online presence.
+An ‘influencer’ is a person who has a large social media following.

 Unfortunately, a lot of the big influencers are all too aware of this and offer their followers the opportunity to take ‘online courses’ on how to become just like them.

 If you want to be an influencer, DON’T pay somebody somebody for an online course.
 Instead, work on your photography or filmmaking, and try to grow your social community organically.

 This is no matter of opinion.

-Nobody can see the future and people who claim to be psychic or able to speak to the dead are scammers and manipulate people into giving them money.
+Nobody can see the future, and people who claim to be psychic or able to speak to the dead are scammers who manipulate people into giving them money.

-There are thousands who claim to have supernatural powers but not a single person is telling the truth (there is not a SHRED of evidence) and paying somebody to give you financial advice using ‘special powers’ may be the single best way you could waste your money.
+There are thousands who claim to have supernatural powers.
+Not a single person is telling the truth (there is not a SHRED of evidence).
+Paying somebody to give you financial advice using ‘special powers’ may be the single best way to waste your money.

-So, if you see an advert or are thinking about paying someone to tell you how to earn millions of your own, do yourself a favour and throw your money in the bin, because that would be a better use of it!
+If you see an advert or are thinking about paying someone to tell you the future, do yourself a favour and throw your money in the bin.
+That would be a better use of it!

-Once more, people are using social media to connect with people who are desperate to make massive amounts of money with the least amount of effort.
+Once more, people are using social media to connect with those who are desperate to make massive amounts of money with minimal effort.

 By promising to use their ‘skills’ on the stock market, individuals will promise to spend other people’s money in the correct way and then return thousands back.

-Your money will be taken and then a message will be sent a couple of days later, telling you that the market turned in an unexpected way and that volatility caused big losses so the money you sent has been lost.
+Your money will be taken and then a message will be sent a couple of days later, telling you that the market turned in an unexpected way and that volatility caused big losses.The money you sent has been lost.

-There are, of course, a huge amount of other ways people will try to get hold of your money and listing all of them would be impossible.
+There are, of course, a huge amount of other ways people will try to get hold of your money.
+Listing all of them would be impossible.

 - If it sounds too good to be true, it probably is

-- Never pay for something up-front which you aren’t sure about
+- Never pay for something up-front that you aren’t sure about

-- Never provide all of your personal and financial information
+- Never provide any personal or financial information

-If you would like to learn about more tricks and scams that people use, click on any of the articles below to learn more.
+If you would like to learn about more tricks and scams that people use, read any of the articles below.